enkidevs/curriculum/data-analysis/data-tools/data-analysis-using-sql/syntax-ii.md

 SELECT year, title
 FROM movies
 WHERE year < 2005
-AND title = "%Harry Potter%"
+AND title LIKE "%Harry Potter%"
 ```

 | year | title                                    |